High School Confidential! (film): Cast

 Veteran character actor Charles Halton appears uncredited in his last role as Mr. Robinson, the high school principal.

 Production

-The film was based on an original script by Lewis Meltzer.
-It was produced by Albert Zugsmith, the first of a six-picture deal he had signed with MGM.
-MGM would get 75% of the profits, Zugmsith 25%.
+The movie was produced by Albert Zugsmith, the first of a six-picture deal he had signed with Metro-Goldwyn-Mayer.
+MGM would receive 75% of the profits, Zugmsith 25%.

-In January 1958 Russ Tamblyn, who had just made Tom Thumb, was assigned to star.
-Filming started February 1958.
+In January 1958, Russ Tamblyn, who had just made the movie Tom Thumb (1958), was assigned to star.
+Filming began in February 1958.

-George Raft was meant to play a role but in March MGM announced Jackie Coogan would be playing the part instead.
+George Raft had been cast in a role in the film but in March 1958, MGM announced Jackie Coogan would be playing the part instead.
 No explanation was given.

+The film was based on an original script by Lewis Meltzer and screen story by Robert Blees. and according to critic Dana M. Reemes “utterly preposterous from beginning to end.”